-NEW YORK (AP) - Whole Foods says it has agreed to pay New York City $500,000 to settle allegations it overcharged customers for prepackaged food.
+NEW YORK (AP) - Whole Foods said Monday it will pay New York City $500,000 to settle allegations it overcharged customers for prepackaged foods.

-NEW YORK (AP) — Whole Foods says it has agreed to pay New York City $500,000 to settle allegations it overcharged customers for prepackaged food.
+NEW YORK (AP) — Whole Foods said Monday it will pay New York City $500,000 to settle allegations it overcharged customers for prepackaged foods.

-The city's Department of Consumer Affairs says the settlement also requires Whole Foods Market Inc. to conduct quarterly audits to ensure products are accurately weighed and labeled.
+The city's Department of Consumer Affairs said the settlement also requires Whole Foods Market Inc. to conduct quarterly audits to ensure products are accurately weighed and labeled.

-The city said in June it tested 80 different types of pre-packaged food and found mislabeled weights on every one.
-It said the overcharging included $4.85 for a package of chicken tenders and $14.84 for coconut shrimp.
+The city had said in June that its investigation tested 80 different types of prepackaged food at Whole Foods and found mislabeled weights on every one.
+The overcharging included $4.85 for a package of chicken tenders and $14.84 for coconut shrimp, the city said.

-He said the New York initially asked for $1.5 million, but the company agreed to a $500,000 settlement to "put this issue behind us."
+Whole Foods refused to consider the city's initial demand for $1.5 million, but it agreed to the $500,000 settlement to "put this issue behind us," Silverman said.

 The Department of Consumer Affairs said the money will go into the city's budget.